Guidelines for images, photos and other graphics used on HSC websites.

 - Professionally designed or produced

-- Web layouts, templates and web graphics must be created by the professional graphic designers on the OIT web team or those in PR
+- Web layouts, templates and web graphics must be created by the professional graphic designers on the OIT web team or those in Public Affairs

-- Graphics and design elements created elsewhere must be approved by PR
+- Graphics and design elements created elsewhere must be approved by Public Affairs

 - Photos are professional in appearance and composition (preferably shot by a professional photographer)

 - Consistent with the look and feel of HSC websites

 - Useful & relevant - does it enhance the content?